bhansen3/CognitiveServices-Documentation/Content/en-us/LUIS/GetStartedLUIS-Advanced.md

 ![Action Fulfillment](./Images/AddFulfillment.png)

-Follow these steps (see previous screenshot):
+Follow these steps (see above screenshot):

 1. In the Application Editor workspace, find Intents in the left-hand menu panel, then click the intent for which you want to bind an action, in this case “Get temperature”.
-2.In the Add a new Intent dialog box, click Add Action.
+2. In the Add a new Intent dialog box, click Add Action.
 This will open the dialog box as shown in Figure 1.
-3.Check Fulfillment in the Action Info sub-section to enable action types.
+3. Check Fulfillment in the Action Info sub-section to enable action types.
-4.From the Action Type dropdown list select GetCurrentWeather.
+4. From the Action Type dropdown list select GetCurrentWeather.
-5.In the Action Parameters sub-section, click Add Parameter to add a new line.
+5. In the Action Parameters sub-section, click Add Parameter to add a new line.
 6. Check the box if the parameter is required, add parameter name, type, value and a text prompt, which is displayed if the parameter is not identified with the intent.
 (In above screenshot: “required”, “location”, “location”, “locations”, “Which place?”)
-7.In the Action Settings sub-section, map the action to a parameter from the dropdown list, in this case “location”.
+7. In the Action Settings sub-section, map the action to a parameter from the dropdown list, in this case “location”.
-8.Click Save to complete and exit.
+8. Click Save to complete and exit.

 LUIS is providing a first set of channels and actions, expect more soon.
+LINK

 ###Dialog Support (Preview)